Skip to content. | Skip to navigation

 How to cite

 The information found on this website represents years of painstaking scholarly effort.
-We therefore expect that all use of PESSCA content, including artworks, correspondences, and essays, be properly cited in all publications.
+We therefore expect that all use of PESSCA content, including artworks, correspondences, and essays, be properly cited in all scholarly publications.
 Both printed and online.
-Crediting PESSCA is not just a matter of honesty, it is your legal responsibility.
-It is also a means for the project to gain the visibility and credibility it needs in order to continue with its mostly unfunded work, the fruits of which are completely open to the public and absolutely free of charge.
+Crediting PESSCA is not just a matter of intellectual honesty (and its legal ramifications); it is also a means for the project to gain the visibility and credibility it needs in order to continue with its mostly unfunded work, the fruits of which are completely open to the public and absolutely free of charge.

 It might be thought that the correspondences found in this website do not need to be cited because they are easily available online.
 Or because they are mere facts you chanced upon while carrying out online research.
-Although we appreciate the recognition implicit in regarding our correspondences as factual and easily accesible, we would much rather be explicitly recognized for our efforts at discovery, presentation, and dissemination.
+Although we appreciate the recognition implicit in regarding our correspondences as factual and easily accesible, we would much rather be explicitly recognized for our efforts at discovery and presentation.
 Correspondences are scholarly discoveries that must be recognized and cited as such.
-That is why PESSCA provides full citations when it draws correspondences from other scholarly publications.
+That is why we provide full citations when we draw correspondences from other scholarly publications.

 Continued use of this website implies a commitment to these views.

-To cite an essay published in the PESSCA website (say, Ojeda 2018-YYYY) you may use any one of the following formats in your list of references.
+To cite a PESSCA essay you may use any of the following formats:

 • Chicago Format: Ojeda, Almerindo.
-2018-YYYY.
+2018.
 "Fuentes Grabadas del arte colonial: La evidencia documental."
 Project for the Engraved Sources of Spanish Colonial Art (PESSCA).
-Available online at https://colonialart.org/essays/fuentes-grabadas-del-arte-colonial-la-evidencia-documental.
-Date accessed: MM/DD/YYYY.
+Date Accessed. http://colonialart.org/essays/fuentes-grabadas-del-arte-colonial-la-evidencia-documental

 Online publications are encouraged to make references to PESSCA clickable.